Are you willing to do your master or bachelor thesis or research internship under my supervision? that is possible.

 - learn statistical regression models which are able to predict at least one of the performance indicators

 - find interesting visualisations of the data for self-awareness and reflection

+Requirements.
 This topic requires familiarity with descriptive statistics, data analysis and preferably with machine learning.
-To accomplish these task you are required to use one data analysis tool such as R, SPSS, Python.
+To accomplish these task you are required to use one data analysis tool such as Python (preferably), R or Matlab.

 This information could be combined with either self-reported measurements as well as with performance in quizzes or games.

 - A server-Windows application in c# which is able to collect Emotiv sensor data through the LearningHub

 - The design of a simple experimental application using Emotiv Insight